xanzy/go-gitlab/README.md

 ## Coverage

-This API client package covers **67%** of the existing GitLab API calls!
-So this includes all calls to the following services:
+This API client package covers most of the existing Gitlab API calls and is updated regularly to add new and/or missing endpoints.
+Currently the following services are supported:

 - [x] Award Emojis
 - [x] Branches